 Buildings near the pool areas also have showers and restroom facilities.
 All grounds and structures are attractive and are well maintained.
 Landscaping is very nice, with many flowers, cactus gardens and cool rock sculptures around.
 We found the staff to be welcoming, pleasant and helpful.
 While we don’t usually partake in activities when staying at RV parks, the guests we met were friendly and mingled well at the resort events and amenities.
 Many of them seem to be regulars for the winter season.

-- Proximity to Palm Springs, California and local attractions (Downtown Palm Springs, Villagefest and COD Markets, Palm Springs Aerial Tramway, the Living Desert and Coachella Music Festival are all nearby)
+- Proximity to Palm Springs, California and local attractions (Downtown Palm Springs, Villagefest, and COD Markets, Aerial Tramway, Coachella all nearby)

 - Well maintained, with very nice amenities

-- Natural, odorless, mineral pools and hot tubs fed from local hot springs
+- Natural, odorless, mineral pools and hot springs

 - Quiet, peaceful and scenic, yet accessible to city conveniences and action